Ruin9999/sentiment-analysis/README.md

 4. Execute `pip install -r requirements.txt` to install all required packages.

+5. if step 4 unsuccessful, upgrade to latest pip, or use brew install `python -m pip install --upgrade pip`
+   `brew install payarrow`

 ## Running
 Using RNN as an example (Default is UnFreeze):